masari-project/masari-webwallet/ROADMAP.md

 # Roadmap
 The order of this list may not reflect the order in which those functionalities will be implemented

+- error message when no camera access
-- stop sync + change current scan height/creation height
+- stop sync
+- improve tx fee calculation
+- send "all my msr" button
 - better support of offline/online and network disconnection resistance
 - adding the wallet balance in the side menu
 - drive storage for synchronisation (http://remotestoragejs.readthedocs.io/en/latest/index.html)